-Turkish lira plummets against dollar
+Turkish lira dives against the dollar

 The Turkish lira has fallen more than 5% to hit a record low against the US dollar.

-The currency has lost 22% of its value in 2018, as fears grow that the government might undermine the powers of Turkey's central bank.
+The currency has lost more than a fifth of its value this year as fears grow that the government might undermine the powers of Turkey's central bank.

 Many investors want to see a rise in interest rates to bring down inflation, which is in double figures.

-However President Recep Tayyip Erdogan has described himself as an "enemy of interest rates".
+However, President Recep Tayyip Erdogan has described himself as an "enemy of interest rates".

-Mr Erdogan has said he plans to take more control of the country's finances after the election on 24 June.
+Mr Erdogan said he plans to take more control of the country's finances after a general election on 24 June.

 His deputy Bekir Bozdag has implied that foreign powers were to blame for the lira's collapse.